Dana 44 Spindle & Hub Conversion On Dana 35 TTB

 • Stronger locking hub

-The wheel bearing spacing of the Dana 44 spindle (left) is much wider than the Dana 35 (right).
-The additional separation increases strength and offsets the stress of running larger tires and higher offset wheels.
+The Dana 44 spindle (left) has wider wheel bearing spacing than the Dana 35 (right), increasing strength and offsetting stress from larger tires and higher offset wheels.

 The 1991-1993 and 1994-1996 F-150 / Bronco used different brake rotors, so just make sure that the rotor is for the same year spindle that you use.